s3c0ndbrkfst/SDCE-ObjectDetectionUrbanEnvironment/README.md

 ## Data

-This project uses data from the [Waymo Open dataset](https://waymo.com/open/).
+For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).

 [OPTIONAL] - The files can be downloaded directly from the website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.
-Udacity provided the data required to finish this project in the project workspace.
+We have already provided the data required to finish this project in the workspace, so you don't need to download it separately.

 ## Structure